Salary to Hourly Calculator

 Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
 Full disclaimer.

-You can use our calculator to work out your hourly pay from a yearly salary, monthly salary, or weekly wage.
-Scroll down to learn how to calculate your hourly rate by hand, and see examples of the equivalent hourly rates for common annual salaries.
+You can use our calculator above to work out your hourly rate.
+Continue scrolling to learn how to calculate your hourly rate manually.

 To calculate your hourly rate from an annual salary, divide your annual salary by the number of hours you work in a year.
-To calculate that figure, multiply the hours you work each week by the number of weeks you work per year (typically 52 or 50).
+If you don't know this figure, you can work it out by multiplying the hours you work each week by the number of weeks you work per year (typically 52).

-To calculate your hourly rate from your weekly wage, divide your weekly wage by the number of hours you work each week.
+If you have a weekly pay figure and want to calculate your hourly rate, simply divide it by the number of hours you work each week.

 Example: If you earn $800 per week and work a 40-hour week, your hourly rate calculation would be: